P3 Test – Study Guide

-- Study the USHPA part 104 and know the recommended operating limitations for Intermediate pilots.
-Know what is required, what is recommended.
-Full Set of Rating Criteria is here…
+To prepare for this exam, study the USHPA part 104 and know the recommended operating limitations for Intermediate pilots.
+Differentiate what is required vs what is recommended.
+Full Set of Rating Criteria (for all USHPA Ratings) is here…

-C. Recommended Operating Limitations for Intermediate Paraglider Pilots
+C. Recommended Operating Limitations for Intermediate (P3) Paraglider Pilots (Nutshell)

 - Maximum base wind of 15 m.p.h.